For more information on Start/Stop - see Start/Stop.

 A: Left-hand drive car.
 B: Right-hand drive car.
 (1) Starter battery

 See Starter battery for detailed description of the starter battery.

 The support battery normally requires no more service than the normal starter battery.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.

-If the following instruction is not observed then the Start/Stop function may temporarily cease to work after the connection of an external battery or battery charger:
+If the following instruction is not observed then the Start/Stop function may temporarily cease to work after the connection of an external starter battery or battery charger:

-- The negative battery terminal on the car's starter battery must never be used for connecting an external battery or battery charger - only the car chassis may be used as the grounding point.
+- The negative battery terminal on the car's starter battery must never be used for connecting an external starter battery or battery charger - only the car chassis may be used as the grounding point.

 See Jump starting with battery for a description of how the cable clamps must be attached.

 If the starter battery has become so discharged that everything is "black" and in principle the car does not have all the normal electrical functions and the engine is subsequently started using an external battery or battery charger, then the Start/Stop function will be activated.
 It will then be possible for the engine to be auto-stopped but in the event of an auto-stop the Start/Stop function may fail to auto-start the engine due to inadequate capacity in the starter battery.

 The battery must first be charged in order to ensure a successful auto-start after an auto-stop.
 At an outside temperature of +15 °C the battery needs to be charged for at least 1 hour.
 At a lower outside temperature a charging time of 3-4 hours is recommended.
 The recommendation is that the battery is charged using an external battery charger.

 If this is not possible then the recommendation is to temporarily deactivate the Start/Stop function until the starter battery has been adequately recharged.